yousfiwiame/AI-DevSecOps-Project/README.md

 - `reports/sast-summary.json` (structured JSON)
 - `reports/sast-summary.txt` (human-readable text)

-**Note**: Currently only SonarQube is used, but the script can process Bandit reports if they exist.
+**Note**: Currently only SonarCloud is used, but the script can process Bandit reports if they exist.

 ---